 What is CONNECT?

-- The Core Services Gateway implements the core Nationwide Health Information Network services enabling such functions as locating patients at other health organizations within the Nationwide Health Information Network, requesting and receiving documents associated with the patient, and record these transactions for subsequent auditing by patients and others.
-Other features include mechanisms for authenticating network participants, formulating and evaluating authorizations for the release of medical information, and honoring consumer preferences for sharing their information.
-New services will be created and current services will be enhanced as the Nationwide Health Information Network Interface specifications are implemented within this component.
+- The Core Services Gateway implements the core Nationwide Health Information Network services enabling such functions as locating patients at other health organizations within the Nationwide Health Information Network, requesting and receiving documents associated with the patient, and recording these transactions for subsequent auditing by patients and others.
+Other features include authenticating network participants, formulating and evaluating authorizations for the release of medical information, and honoring consumer preferences for sharing their information.
+New services will be created and current services will be enhanced as the Nationwide Health Information Network interoperability specifications continue development in the coming months and years.

-- The Enterprise Service Components provide default implementations of many critical enterprise components required to support electronic health information exchange, including a Master Patient Index (MPI), XDS.b Document Registry and Repository, Authorization Policy Engine, Consumer Preferences Manager, HIPAA-compliant Audit Log and others.
-Implementers of CONNECT are free to adopt the default enterprise component implementations packaged in the CONNECT ESC or to plug in existing agency implementations of these service components.
+- The Enterprise Service Component (ESC) provides default implementations of many critical enterprise components required to support electronic health information exchange, including a Master Patient Index (MPI), Document Registry and Repository, Authorization Policy Engine, Consumer Preferences Manager, HIPAA-compliant Audit Log and others.
+Agencies are free to adopt the default enterprise component implementations packaged in the CONNECT ESC or to plug in existing agency implementations of these service components.
 This component also includes a software development kit (SDK) for developing adapters to plug in existing systems such as electronic health record solutions to turn on information flows to support the secure exchange of health information across the Nationwide Health Information Network.
 This makes CONNECT a platform for participation in health information exchanges.

 - The Universal Client Framework contains a set of applications that can be adapted to quickly create an edge system, and be used as a reference system, and/or can be used as a test and demonstration system for the gateway solution.
 This makes it possible to innovate on top of the existing CONNECT platform.

 What is the Nationwide Health Information Network?